Bed Bug Removal

 An infestation can arrive without notice and go on for months before you figure out what’s going on.
 If you have an infestation, you might find red, itchy welts covering your body when you wake up in the morning.
 These pests feed on you as you sleep, using your blood as fuel to breed.
 Excessive itching of the bite sites, especially by children, may lead to secondary infections.

 Just one fertile female bed bug in a reproduction-friendly environment can produce up to five eggs per day and a total of 500 over her lifespan.
 Just a couple of bed bugs are enough to cause a serious infestation unless you engage in rigorous efforts to control their populations.
-At the first sign of a bed bug infestation, it is essential to seek professional help.
+At the first sign of a bed bug infestation, it is essential to seek professional help and get rid of bed bugs.

 Bed bugs are considered indoor pests and have trouble surviving outdoors.
 Living inside allows these insects to remain active and a threat to our homes and businesses throughout the entire year.